In a race to bottom out, we find out what happens to your bike when it blows through all its travel

 Hardtails actually need slacker head angles than full-suspension bikes do, to even up that imbalance.

-Hardtails with loads of travel (130mm should be about tops) don’t work as well as short-travel hardtails precisely because there’s too much variation in the head angle as the bike switches from its static position to full travel.
+Hardtails with loads of travel (140mm should be about tops) often don’t work as well as short-travel hardtails precisely because there’s too much variation in the head angle as the bike switches from its static position to full travel.

 Provided you land or load the bike with both wheels the head angle actually slackens on the full-suspension bike.